Seeking the Kingdom of God: From Religion to Relationship

 Persevering When Your Kingdom Journey Feels Slow

 You may be thinking, "I've tried all this, and I still feel stuck."
 Seeking is a process, not a one-time event.
-There were seasons in my own life where it felt like little or nothing was happening.
+There were seasons in my own life when it felt like little or nothing was happening.

 Remember, God is a relational Father; He's not transactional.
 The goal of seeking His Kingdom is not just to get "all these things" added to you.
-Father God already knows what you need.
-The primary reward of seeking the King is the King Himself.
-He is more interested in your heart's transformation than in instantly fixing your problems.
-Stay persistent.
-Your breakthrough is often on the other side of your desire to quit.
+Your heavenly Father already knows what you need.

 The Transforming Power of the Kingdom